innovationb1ue/RedisGO/README.md

 (https://goreportcard.com/report/github.com/innovationb1ue/RedisGO)
-**RedisGO** is a high-performance standalone cache server written by GO.
-It reaches peak performance for the original C-Redis
+**RedisGO** is a high-performance distributed cache server written by GO.
+It use [Raft](https://raft.github.io/) for consensus and fault tolerance.
+It also reaches peak performance for the original C-Redis
-It implemented full [RESP](https://redis.io/docs/reference/protocol-spec/)(Redis Serialization Protocol), so it supports all Redis clients.
+It implemented full [RESP](https://redis.io/docs/reference/protocol-spec/)(Redis Serialization Protocol), so it supports all standard Redis clients.

 ## Base Works
 The codebase is adapted from this version of